jmfrancklab/pyspecdata/README.rst

       - ``to_ppm`` should only be a method of inherited class
       - 1.5 and 2.5 D ILT

-0.9.5.2
+**0.9.5.3**
+    upgrade to Python 3 and begin to flesh out documentation 1.0
+    We are working on four major upgrades relative to the 0.9 sequence:

+    - Axes as objects rather than a set of separate attributes of nddata.
+    - Remove dependence on pytables in favor of h5py.
+    - Replace figure lists with “plotting contexts,” which will still enable PDF vs. GUI plotting, but will better integrated with Qt and more object-oriented in nature
-    Comma-separated indexing to work correctly with all indexing types.
+    - Comma-separated indexing to work correctly with all indexing types.
       (0.9.5 requires sequential brackets rather than comma-separated indexing for some combined range selections.)

-0.9.5.4
+1.0.2
     GUI for setting configuration directories.

     Means for dealing with non-linearly spaced data in image plots